-Uninitialization is performed by g_pVBoxFuncs->pfnClientUninitialize().
+Uninitialization is performed by q_pVBoxFuncs->pfnClientUninitialize().
 If your program can exit from more than one place, it is a good idea to install this function as an exit handler with Standard C's atexit() just after calling g_pVBoxFuncs->pfnClientInitialize(), e.g.

 '''

 #include <stdlib.h>

-#include <stdlib.h>

-#include <stdlib.h>

-#include <stdlib.h>
+#include <stdio.h>

-/

 Make sure g_pVBoxFuncs->pfnClientUninitialize() is called at exit, no

 matter if we return from the initial call to main or call exit()

 somewhere else.
 Note that atexit registered functions are not

+'''

+'''

 called upon abnormal termination, i.e. when calling abort() or

+'''

+'''

 signal().

-/
+'''

+'''

 if (atexit(g_pVBoxFuncs->pfnClientUninitialize()) != 0) {

 fprintf(stderr, "failed to register g_pVBoxFuncs->pfnClientUninitialize()\n");

 exit(EXIT_FAILURE);

 }

 '''